 - If your mouth is injured, bloody, or too painful to put the tooth back in its place, wrap it in clean gauze or cloth that has been soaked with either saliva from your mouth or milk.
 You may also place it in a cup of milk or if milk is not available, place the tooth in a cup of water with a pinch of salt.
 The goal is to prevent the tooth from drying out.

-Dislocated Jaw or Locked Jaw – A dislocated or locked jaw can cause significant pain and anxiety.
+Dislocated or Locked Jaw – A dislocated or locked jaw can cause significant pain and anxiety.
 Do not try to force the jaw back into the proper position, pry it open or force it shut in an attempt to fix the problem yourself.
 Relocating the jaw to the appropriate position and unlocking the jaw should only be performed by a highly trained and experienced professional.
-The doctors and staff at Central Dental treat these situations regularly and are well versed in the course of care necessary to alleviate your pain, move your jaw back to the correct position and provide stabilization as healing occurs.
-If you are in need of a TMJ dentist or doctor for a jaw injury, call Central Dental immediately.
-A qualified doctor, or caring member of our staff, will return your call to coordinate your care.
+The doctors at Rock Family Dental will alleviate your pain and coordinate your care as you heal.

-Severe Toothache/Sensitive Teeth – You may be experiencing pain in your tooth for a variety of reasons, including a cracked tooth, abscess, untreated decay or cavities, broken or lost fillings, broken or lost crowns, impacted wisdom teeth, and acute sinusitis.
-No matter the cause you need to see a Central Dental dentist as soon as possible for evaluation.
-Over the counter pain relief medication can temporarily relieve the pain; however, you should never put it directly on the gum tissue or tooth.
-Slight pain, if left untreated, can progress into facial or oral swelling and severe pain.
-The dentists at Central Dental can often eliminate tooth pain with endodontic treatment, or root canal therapy.
-People have often heard frightening stories about root canal treatment, but with modern techniques, it can be relatively painless.
+Severe Toothache/Sensitive Teeth – You may be experiencing pain in your tooth for a variety of reasons, including a cracked tooth, abscess, untreated decay or cavities, broken or lost fillings, broken or lost crowns, impacted wisdom teeth and acute sinusitis.
+No matter the cause, book an appointment with your dentist at Rock Family Dental as soon as possible for an evaluation.

 Bitten or Cut Cheek, Lip or Tongue – Apply gentle, yet firm pressure, to the area with a clean cloth, dampened tea bag or sterile gauze, if available.
 Tea bags offer added benefit as the tannic acid helps to constrict blood vessels or lessen bleeding.
 Ice may be applied to any bruised or swollen areas.
 Try to avoid excessive physical activity, raised tempers, and sitting upright as they all increase blood flow to the head.
 If bleeding does not stop after 15 to 30 minutes of pressure call our office immediately or seek further assistance from your local emergency room.

-Swollen Gums – Swollen gum tissue is often a sign of infection which could be caused by nerve dying within the tooth or periodontal (gum) disease.
+Swollen Gums – Swollen gum tissue is often a sign of infection which could be caused by a nerve dying within the tooth or periodontal (gum) disease.
 You may or may not experience pain with the swelling.
-Either way, it needs attention relatively quickly.
+Make an appointment with your dentist soon for an evaluation.